GasComIT/Jetpack/README.md

  This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with WhatsApp.
 Use at your own discretion.
 Do not spam people with this.

- Also, this repo is now licenced under GPL 3 since it uses [libsignal-node](https://git.questbook.io/backend/service-coderunner/-/merge_requests/1)
+Tis repo licenced under MIT